 The Bachelor of Arts in English allows considerable flexibility for students to choose their major classes.
-Students may choose the Literature option or the Professional Writing Option, both of which require a major core of literature and writing classes.
+Students may choose the General English option, the Literature option or the Professional Writing Option, all of which require a major core of literature and writing classes.
 The Literature Option adds a broad spectrum of literature classes.
 The Professional Writing Option focuses on writing effectively in a variety of contexts and for a wide range of audiences.
-With either option, students have free elective hours and a minor built into the degree requirements, a benefit for those who want the freedom to tailor their education to varied interests or professional goals.
+The General option allows students to study a little of both of these things and can be completed online.
+With any option, students have free elective hours and a minor built into the degree requirements, a benefit for those who want the freedom to tailor their education to varied interests or professional goals.
 The curriculum easily allows for students to complete a certificate program to complement their major interests.
 This degree, as do all English programs, requires two classes of a modern language at an intermediate level.